 I NEED HELP WITH TASKS MY VISITING NURSE CAN’T DO

 When you’re recovering from an injury or surgical procedure, your doctor will arrange visiting nurses to assist with wound care, bathing, monitoring your healing process and other minor medical concerns.
 But there are many tasks you may need help with that she isn’t able to do.

 A visiting nurse is there to provide in home medical assistance and is responsible for many patients per day.
 She can’t provide help with household chores, laundry, shopping or preparing meals.
 Nor can she drive you to doctor’s appointments.

 There is help available through Non-Medical Home Care Agencies.
 These agencies provide caregivers, nurse aides, home health aides or personal care attendants to help you with those everyday tasks that your injuries and pain prevent you from doing.

 A-1 Home Care Agency is State licensed, bonded and insured with care providers experienced in After Surgery Care.
-We have been helping injured, ill and senior residents of Los Angeles, Orange County and San Gabriel Valley since 1991.
+We are approved by several Worker’s Compensation Medical Provider Networks (MPNs) and have been helping injured, ill and disabled residents of Los Angeles, Orange County and San Gabriel Valley since 1991.